boothe0/CS386GodotProject/deliverables/deliverable2.md

    - all onready variables grouped together
    - scripts should not exceed 600 lines of code
 2. Accessability
-   - Simple to understand UI that new players can click through
+   - 9 out of 10 players surveyed report no difficulty navigating the UI
    - clear indications on how to play
 3. Performance
-    - no lagspikes
+    - 9 in 10 players surveyed say they experienced no performance issues
     - no loading time over 5 seconds that user cannot cancel
 4. Compatability
    - playable Windows
    - playable Linux
    - playable MacOS
 5. Scalability
-   - modular design
+   - modular design makes implementing different units in the same feature set take less than an hour
-   - easy to add new upgrades/consumables
 6. Maintainability
-   - easy to add new code or features without introducing bugs
-   - ability to maintian pace of code production
+   - 1 new feature should be added every week per person indicating low technical debt

 Grading criteria (2 points): Follow the ISO-IEC terminology, explain why they are important, provide verifiability criteria for each requirement.